pomdtr/sunbeam/docs/installation.md

 ## Requirements

-- git (used to download extensions)
-- bash (used to run scripts extensions)
+- bash (used to run most script extensions)

 On windows, you can get both by installing [git for windows](https://gitforwindows.org/).